KitApps/schema-refined/README.md

 ## TODO

-- [ ] Update implementation of `schema` protocols for `Struct` and `StructDispatch`
+- [ ] Update implementation of `schema` protocols for `Struct` and `StructDispatch`, rename Dispatch to make sure that's clear enoght that we do expect structs (or maps) as options
-- [ ] Define comprehensive set of predicates for numeric types, strings and collections
+- [ ] Define comprehensive set of predicates for numeric types, strings and collections, rethinkg the basic idea behind `refined`, `types` and `predicates`, e.g. when dealing with `Less` or `Greater`
 - [ ] Publish slides from the talk on refinement types and share link here
 - [ ] Fill in "Usage" section in the README
 - [ ] Start CHANGLELOG